Those “Custom Paintings” Are Not What You Think

 I don’t know a single working artist who could create a custom, from-the-ground-up portrait and call a profit at $25.
 In fact, I bet it’s barely a profit to take someone’s photo, run it through a Photoshop filter, prep for print, add personalization, print, package, and ship the print and still make a profit at $25.
 I would say an operation like that is running like a print shop: just like your local Minuteman Press or Kinko’s, they’re taking your file and printing it out for you, nothing more.

-This is an auto-generated watercolor image of Earth I made with a Photoshop action using the same reference photo.
+On the left is a painting of Earth I recently completed.
+I'd wager it took me 2-3 hours.
+On the right, is an auto-generated watercolor image of Earth I made with a Photoshop action using the same reference photo.
 Notice the differences?